LucvandenBrand/lucvandenbrand.github.io/_posts/2018-06-16-Butter-Cheese-DFS.markdown

 the end-game state that will occur as a result of that choice.
 If this end-game state does not appeal to you, you imagine another sequence of events that will most likely make you win.
 Don't believe me?
-Try to beat the algorithm yourselves, the AI already played the center piece, as its visualized search path makes the initial search a bit slow ;).
+Try to beat the algorithm yourselves below!

 <style>
     #game {